gravitational/teleport/docs/node-lifecycle.md

 ```

 So far, so good.
 Except that if a client tries to connect to `node`
-via `Huey`, the connection will fail, because `Huey` has know knowledge
+via `Huey`, the connection will fail, because `Huey` has no knowledge
 of `node`'s existence.
 In order to get around this problem, `auth` will
 issue a discovery message to `node`, telling it about the other proxies
 in the cluster.